 Federal Court Strikes Down Calif.
 Same-Sex Marriage Ban

-A federal district court judge struck down California's ban on same-sex marriage on Aug.
-4, ruling that the prohibition violates the U.S. Constitution.
+A federal district court judge today struck down California’s ban on gay marriage, ruling that the prohibition violates the U.S. Constitution.
 The decision, which is expected to be appealed, represents the first time a federal judge has ruled that the U.S. Constitution protects the right of same-sex couples to marry.
-The Pew Forum has produced a brief analysis of the ruling and its possible impact.
-Go to the overview of the decision »